As far as I am concerned a curry needs flatbread and these simple homemade naan are the perfect answer!

-But I am from Birmingham and if Brum was a country Balti, Naan bread and onion bhaji would likely be the national dish!
+I am from Birmingham and if Brum was a country Chicken Balti & fresh naan bread would likely have been the national dish during my yoof.

 I typically use a stand mixer with a dough hook to make this because it contains the mess.
 However it is easy to make by hand, you just have more cleaning to do.